-- “Data Protection Laws” means any laws and regulations in any relevant jurisdiction, relating to privacy or the use or processing of data relating to natural persons, including: (a) EU Directives 95/46/EC and 2002/58/EC (as amended by 2009/139/EC) and any legislation implementing or made pursuant to such directives; and (b) from 25 May 2018, EU Regulation 2016/679 (“GDPR”); and (c) any laws or regulations ratifying, implementing, adopting, supplementing or replacing GDPR; in each case, to the extent in force, and as such are updated, amended or replaced from time to time.
+- “Data Protection Laws” means any laws and regulations in any relevant jurisdiction, relating to privacy or the use or processing of data relating to natural persons, including without limitation: (a) EU Regulation 2016/679 (“GDPR”) and any laws or regulations ratifying, implementing, adopting, supplementing, or replacing GDPR; and (b) the California Consumer Privacy Act of 2018 (“CCPA”) and any laws or regulations ratifying, implementing, adopting, supplementing, or replacing the CCPA; in each case, to the extent in force, and as such are updated, amended, or replaced from time to time.

 - “DP Regulator” means any governmental or regulatory body or authority with responsibility for monitoring or enforcing compliance with the Data Protection Laws.